Florida Panthers

 The move surprised many who expected Marchand to join the Toronto Maple Leafs or go to the highest bidder on Tuesday.
 That the Panthers were able to keep all of Marchand, Aaron Ekblad, and Sam Bennett was even more impressive.

-While the deal carries risk given Marchand’s age and suspension history, it signals the Panthers’ intent to remain contenders by banking on proven playoff performers.
+While the deal carries risk given Marchand’s age, but it signals the Panthers’ intent to remain contenders by banking on proven playoff performers.
+He will be 43 years old when his deal expires.
+The likelihood that he remains productive for all six years — frankly, that he even plays them all — is slim.

 Next: Marner Signs 8-Year Deal with Leafs, Gets Traded to Vegas